RobSpectre/Talks/outlines/Evaluating_Python_Agent_and_Inference_Performance_Through_Fantasy_Football.md

       review the project - nothing but crickets.
     - Going with an auction format for draft and trades would introduce a budget element that would be fascinating to see how the models handle.
-- Conclusions
+- Conclusions (3 min)
   - Can LLMs play fantasy football?
 Maybe?
 Can anyone?
-  - Greg likes to say, "Fantasy football is a random number generator that creates great stories."
+  - One developer likes to say, "Fantasy football is a random number generator that creates great stories."
   - Superhuman performance is likely not possible for this game the way it is for chess or go as the injury RNG trumps strategy.